Lokistark/Trip-Adviser-Clone/README.md

-# Tripadvisor-Clone-Website
+# TripAdvisor-Clone-Website
-🧭 Tripadvisor Clone – Responsive Travel Site UI A clean and responsive front-end replica of Tripadvisor built using HTML and CSS.
+🧭 TripAdvisor Clone – Responsive Travel Site UI A clean and responsive front-end replica of Tripadvisor built using HTML and CSS.
 Features interactive hover effects, flexible layout with flexbox, and mobile responsiveness using @media queries.
 Ideal for showcasing web design skills and mastering responsive layouts.

 🧳 Tripadvisor Clone (HTML & CSS)